We’re sad to report that as of 2021, Bric-à-Brac has permanently closed.

 Even if you’re not staying at Bric-à-Brac, be sure to spend some time at the Libations Bar, an open kitchen with a small but thoughtful wine list, spirits, coffee, and cocktail nibbles.
 We enjoyed a Côte de Provence rosé with the housemade pork rillettes, which came with slices of baguette, pickled bamboo, and olives.
 Settle yourself into a wicker chair and watch the Battambang street life roll lazily by as you sip your drink.
 And stop in at the design showroom, where the duo displays goodies from their travels around the world, including pillows of antique Irish linen hand-embroidered with Burmese days of the week.
 If you’re lucky, Morrison will be behind the loom he built himself on site.

 Rooms come with aircon, a continental breakfast tray, daily water, free WiFi, and ensuite bathrooms with hot shower, and semi-private balconies overlooking the street.
-Rack rates are listed at $125 per night, bookable on Agoda.
+Rack rates are listed at $125 per night.
 If you’re willing to risk it, walk-ins get a more favorable rate.
 The bar and shop are closed Mondays.